nonoo/coduo-bsp-recompiler/README.md

 }
 ```

-The **spawnflags** is necessary, otherwise the game ignores the Z coordinate of
+The **spawnflags** setting is necessary, otherwise the game ignores the Z
-the rocket launcher.
-The **wait** specifies the respawn rate in seconds.
+coordinate of the rocket launcher.
+The **wait** setting specifies the respawn rate in seconds.